-If we have concerns about performance or behaviour, the College operates a daily report card to monitor a student's work and effort throughout the day.
+If we have concerns about performance or behaviour, the College operates a variety of daily report cards to monitor a student's work and effort throughout the day.

-There are three levels of daily report: Tutor Report, Head of Year Report and Vice-Principal's Report.
+There are four levels of daily report: Tutor Report, Head of Year Report, Head of Key Stage and Vice-Principal's Report.